cccc0423/cccc0423.github.io/src/posts/iv-nutshell.md

 ---
-title: "Instrumental Variables in a Nutshell"
+title: "IV, 2SLS, and Control Function in a Nutshell"
 subtitle: "A brief introduction to the IV, 2SLS, and control function approaches"
 date: 2025-03-17
 ---